GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/field-default-value/docs/modules/field-default-value/en.md

 # Field Default Value

-Set a field to some default value (whenever it is `null` or empty).
+`@default` directive, to set a value to null or empty fields.

 ## Description